 On the road to sustainable mobility

-The key here is for the environmental balance of an automobile’s entire lifecycle to be optimized before the first kilometer is driven.
-AUDI AG has set itself the target of reducing its specific CO2 emissions by 25 percent relative to 2010 by the year 2018.
+AUDI AG’s goal is for a car’s environmental footprint to be balanced before the first kilometer is driven.
+For this reason, Audi will reduce its specific CO2 emissions by 25 percent relative to 2010 by the year 2018.

-- There are plans to reduce CO2 emissions associated with the supply of energy at the German sites by 40 percent per reference unit by 2020.
+- There are plans to reduce CO2 emissions associated with the supply of energy at the German sites by 40 percent per car produced by 2020.

 - Environmental protection also entails conserving resources, including with respect to noise emissions, wastewater and energy consumption.
-Once again with 2010 as the baseline, the Group is also striving for an improvement of 25 percent improvement per reference unit in the key environmental metrics for energy, fresh water, waste and volatile organic compounds (VOC) by 2018.
+Once again with 2010 as the baseline, the Group is also striving for an improvement of 25 percent improvement per car produced in the key environmental metrics for energy, fresh water, waste and volatile organic compounds (VOC) by 2018.

 - Audi is pursuing a vision of completely CO2-neutral and wastewater-free manufacturing of all vehicles made at its Ingolstadt headquarters.
 In this context, the Audi Group’s corporate carbon footprint was certified in 2014 according to the globally valid standard ISO 14064.
-Audi is thus the first manufacturer in the premium segment with this certification.
 Based on detailed calculations, the Group’s total emissions of greenhouse gases are transparent along the entire value chain.

 Reducing the ecological footprint

 - Recycling: The Ingolstadt, Győr (Hungary) and San José Chiapa (Mexico) production locations feature modern paint shops.
 Dry separation of the paint particles, air recirculation and exhaust air treatment result in significant reductions in thermal energy and water consumption as well as CO2 emissions compared with conventional systems.
-Emissions of VOCs will be reduced by over 90 percent.
+Emissions of VOCs are being reduced by over 90 percent compared with conventional technology with wet separation.

 - Water recycling: To save water, Audi is building a membrane bio-reactor in Ingolstadt.
 Three treatment stages turn wastewater into hygienically safe process water.
 The result is a one-third reduction in the amount of fresh water required in Production.